High Blood Pressure (Hypertension) Causes

 Measuring blood pressure

-If you worry you might be at risk, get into the habit of getting your blood pressure checked regularly.
-If you know that you are at risk (e.g. diabetes, age over 65, mild hypertension) you need to get your blood pressure measured at least once every year.
+If you worry you might be at risk, get into the habit of having your blood pressure checked regularly.
+If you know that you’re at risk (e.g. diabetes, age over 65, mild hypertension) you need to get your blood pressure measured at least once every year.